3.3 Assessment

 With the following method of assessment, you put the onus on students to get to work and to show results to you.
 Only at the end of a reporting period do you encourage lagging students.

 You discuss this method of grading with your students in advance.
-You specify how many assignments they must complete for your subject in one reporting period to get a 9.
+You specify how many assignments they must complete for your subject in one reporting period to get the highest mark.
 In this example, four assignments are chosen.
 Completing four assignments in a reporting period is feasible if you teach students one hour per week.
-If you teach two hours per week, you can agree with your students that eight assignments equals a 9.
+If you teach two hours per week, you can agree with your students that eight assignments equals the highest mark.
 Within a set assignments you determine in advance how many assignments are related to the basic material and how many to free assignments that students may choose.

 If you compile grades this way, students do not compare results among themselves and jealousy does not arise.
 Students remain motivated.
 With this approach, level differences are not a stumbling block but rather a challenge for the teacher to allow everyone to perform at their own level and with their own talent.
 The true potential of students comes into its own here.